 How to Report a Bar for Over Serving

 If you observe an intoxicated individual leaving in a vehicle, immediately contact the police by dialing 911.
-Try and get the make, model and color of the vehicle and a license plate if possible.
-Avoid any contact with the person or vehicle if they are acting in an aggresive manner.
+Try and get the make, model, and color of the vehicle and a license plate if possible.
+Avoid any contact with the person or vehicle if they are acting in an aggressive manner.

-If you have been injured or experienced the loss of a loved one due to an alcohol related situation, call the highly successful Premise Liability Attorneys at Bisnar Chase at 323-238-4683.
+If you have been injured or experienced the loss of a loved one due to an alcohol-related situation, call the highly successful Premises Liability Attorneys at Bisnar Chase at 323-238-4683.